Temporary Amendments to PTO Policy and Holiday Schedule

 These amendments are effective until further notice unless noted otherwise.

 The health and well-being of our community remains our number one priority.
-As such, and in response to the current state of emergency, the university has authorized temporary amendments to the Paid Time Off (PTO) Policy and Holiday Schedule as detailed below.
+As such, and in response to the current emergency, the university has authorized temporary amendments to the Paid Time Off (PTO) Policy and Holiday Schedule as detailed below.

-NEW!
 Intermittent Family Medical Leave

 Due to the impact of COVID-19 and in effort to provide greater flexibility, the Office of Human Resources has approved a temporary adjustment to how Intermittent Family Medical Leave (FML) is administered.
 This adjustment will be available through December 31, 2021.
 This temporary exception will allow employees to take Intermittent FML related to the birth, adoption or placement of a child for foster care as unpaid time off even if they have a Paid Time Off (PTO) balance.